Clutha helicopter disaster FAI to begin in April

 "Some of that material and information has been gathered from organisations based abroad.

-“COPFS appreciate that the wait for a decision regarding proceedings must have been extremely difficult and stressful for those affected and we will keep them informed of significant developments.”
+“COPFS appreciates the wait for a decision regarding proceedings must have been extremely difficult and stressful for those affected and we will keep them informed of significant developments.”